BlackGlory/ppx-inject/README.md

 # ppx-inject

-This CLI program can inject Direct access rules into Proxifier's profile.
+The CLI program that inject Direct access rules into Proxifier's profile.

 ## Install